 In addition to being the most-watched game of the calendar year, the Super Bowl is also the most heavily bet on.
-From sharp bettors to casual players who only bet once in a while, we all line up to place some bets on the Big Game.
+From sharp bettors to casual players who only bet once in a while, we all line up to place some bets (some $6.8B worth, in fact) on the Big Game each year.

 If you’re looking to place your Super Bowl bets online, you won’t have a lack of options.
 A number of operators provide services in many legal gambling states.

 Check out the list above for some of the best sportsbooks and apps to use in already legalized states.

 After you’ve registered an account at an online sportsbook, you’ll find Super Bowl 55 markets under the NFL tab and be able to flip through all of the betting options available.